LeapLabTHU/EfficientTrain/TRAINING.md

 ## Object Detection & Instance Segmentation on COCO
 Please refer to [Swin Transformer for Object Detection](https://github.com/SwinTransformer/Swin-Transformer-Object-Detection).
-The checkpoints obtained from this repo is fully compatible with them.
+The checkpoints obtained from this repo are fully compatible with them.
 In particular, we give an example for configuring the environments:
 ```
 git clone https://github.com/SwinTransformer/Swin-Transformer-Object-Detection.git swinTxs
 cd swinTxs